-There is a significant difference between an Endpoint product blocking a popular application such as the latest version of Microsoft Word and condemning a rare Iranian dating toolbar for Internet Explorer 6.
+endpoint product blocking a popular application such as the latest version of Microsoft Word and condemning a rare Iranian dating toolbar for Internet Explorer 6.
 One is very popular all over the world and its detection as malware (or something less serious but still suspicious) is a big deal.
 Conversely, the outdated toolbar won't have had a comparably large user base even when it was new.
 Detecting this application as malware may be wrong, but it is less impactful in the overall scheme of things.